PatrickPT/patrickpt.github.io/content/posts/2023_09_29_Retrieval_Augmented_Generation/2023_09_29_Retrieval_Augmented_Generation.md

 *picture from [llama_index](https://gpt-index.readthedocs.io/en/latest/getting_started/concepts.html)*

 ## Querying:
 The data from the vector databases can be used for Semantic Search.
-Meaning that when inputing a question into the retriever(which was also transformed into an embedding) we can search for the most appropriate matching data in the vector database and give it to generator as context.
+Meaning that when a query is processed(into an embedding) the retriever can search for the most appropriate matching data in the vector database and give it to the generator as context.
 The retrieved data is combined with the original prompt, creating an enhanced or augmented prompt.
 This augmented prompt provides additional context.
 This is even more relevant for domain specific data which may not be part of the corpus used for training the model.

 ![](/posts/2023_09_29_Retrieval_Augmented_Generation/images/querying.jpg)
 *picture from [llama_index](https://gpt-index.readthedocs.io/en/latest/getting_started/concepts.html)*